 Don't Ignore FDCPA

-There are laws and regulations that govern how collection agencies can go about collecting debt.
+There are laws and regulations that govern how collection agencies can go about collecting the debt.
 Debt collectors cannot lie to, mislead, or harass your customers.
 Make sure the collection agency you select abides by the Fair Debt Collections & Practices Act (FDCPA).